 The Right Direction

 The U.S. is moving in the right direction on guns.
 The percentage of families with guns is falling.
 85% of gun owners favor universal background checks.
 For all Americans, it’s around 90% (and 85% believe those on terror watch lists should be barred from buying).
-With every massacre, the call for smarter gun laws grows louder.
+Other reforms mentioned, like a database, an assault weapons ban, and blocking the mentally unwell from owning, have high support.
+Progress is slow, as Republicans would rather follow the will of N.R.A. money than the people, but with every massacre the call for smarter gun laws grows louder.

-America is giving up its gun fetish.
-With time, this and the alleviation of other societal problems will result in a country for our descendants with fewer gun owners, fewer guns, and, if the evidence is to be trusted, fewer deaths of many kinds.
+Much of America is giving up its gun fetish.
+With time, gun control and the alleviation of other societal problems will result in a country for our descendants with fewer gun owners, fewer guns, and, if the evidence is to be trusted, fewer deaths of many kinds.

 The Australian prime minister wrote to America in 2013: